DK897/music-hit-prediction-ml/README.md

-# music-hit-prediction-ml
+# HitSongPrediction

-🎵 End-to-end Machine Learning project that predicts whether a song will become a hit using only audio features extracted from its 15-second chorus segment — replication of the Stanford CS229 paper "Predicting Hit Songs Using Chorus".
+Academic project reproducing "Predicting Hit Songs Using Repeated Chorus".
+See `experiments/config.yaml` for run configuration and `run_experiments.sh` to execute experiments.